jmd395-jayasankari/readme/Readme.md

 ## Function Reference
 **process_table**:

-*“Purpose”*- Initiates the SCD process for a given table configuration.
+*Purpose* - Initiates the SCD process for a given table configuration.